 Augmented Instruments Laboratory

 An augmented instrument is a traditional musical instrument whose capabilities have been electronically extended through new sensors, new types of sound production or new modes of interaction.
 Several projects in the lab concentrate on extending the capabilities of familiar instruments, building on the expertise of trained performers.
-Lab research also includes novel sound and music interfaces and analysis of expressive performance.
-See the research page for more details.
+Lab research also includes novel sound and music interfaces and analysis of creative musical performance.
+See the research and publications pages for more details.

 4 March 2014: Article on the lab's instruments on New Scientist: Dream Job: Digital Instrument Creator